Research Projects

 Supervisor: Md Mofijul Islam, University of Dhaka

-• Bangla Speech and Speakers Identification
+• Bangla Speech and Speaker Identification

 Primary Investigator: Md Mofijul Islam, University of Dhaka

-Outcome: Data Collection Application
+Outcome: Data Collection App

 Computational Biology